 To me, Bir became more than a village, above a destination that gave me experiences.
 If Bir were a person, I can fully vouch that I met one of my best friends for life!
 I was drawn by the vibes of Bir from the moment I stepped in.
 The initial infatuation turned into a deep everlasting love over time.
 So much that my maiden trip to Himachal that was supposed to end for 5 weeks got extended by 2 more weeks making it a fabulous 7 weeks in the land of Gods, Dev Bhoomi Himachal.

-Because a few days in this village, I had known Bir is so much more than a paragliding destination.
+Because, after a few days in this village, I had realised that Bir Billing is so much more than a paragliding destination.
 ‘Well, what’s there to see in Bir?’
 People would ask me while volunteering at Zostel.
 ‘Take a walk in the village to find out.
 Don’t keep looking for ‘places to see’ to check off, because Bir is not one of those.
 Even Tripadvisor would throw only a few.’

 A few of them got what I meant.
 Some smiled at my answer, maybe because I was sounding a bit poetic.
 Many said they didn’t have time and returned disappointed.
 Trust me, I’m not exaggerating or being poetic, but Bir is exactly the place that you imagine it to be – no traffic, very little signs of urbanization, lots of nature and few people around you.